Notice: Function WP_Scripts::localize was called incorrectly. The

 Consider Replacing Your Underwear Once Every 6-12 Months

 I know it may sound a bit excessive.
-But Renewing your intimate clothing should be an almost mandatory hygienic habit to avoid any type of health problem.
+But Renewing your intimate clothing should be an almost mandatory hygienic habit to avoid health problems.

-Despite washing them after using them, they are not able to eliminate all the bacteria from the tissue, and over time, the build-up bacteria would cause excess discharge or distress in your pubic area.
+Despite washing them after using them, they cannot eliminate all the bacteria from the tissue.
+Over time, the build-up bacteria would cause excess discharge or distress in your pubic area.